-The geotechnical investigations are proposed to be carried out in 2023 once development consent granted.
+The geotechnical investigations are proposed to be carried out in 2023 however the start and end dates of the works are not known yet.
 The total duration of works is anticipated to be up to 12 weeks from date of commencement.